Automotive industry in Indonesia

 Gaikindo Indonesia International Auto Show (GIIAS), the largest auto show in Southeast Asia.

 The automotive industry in Indonesia plays an important role to the economic growth of the nation, contributing 10.16 per cent of the GDP.
 Indonesia automotive product exports is currently higher in value than their imports.
-In 2017, Indonesia is the 17th-largest passenger-vehicle producer in the world and the 5th largest passenger vehicle producer in Asia, producing 0.98 million vehicles.
+In 2021, Indonesia is the 14th-largest passenger-vehicle producer in the world and the 6th largest passenger vehicle producer in Asia, producing 1.121.967 vehicles.

 Most of the vehicles built in Indonesia are from foreign brands, notably Japanese, and produced in the country through a joint-venture plant with a local partner or a fully owned plant.
 While full manufacturing with a high percentage of local components in the country is usually preferred by manufacturers and encouraged by the government, several plants in the country also conducted a CKD assembly.
 CBU imports of new cars in the country is also allowed since 1999 with considerably light import tariffs, although it is discouraged by the government.

 Indonesia predominantly produces mini or compact MPVs (52 per cent of total production), SUVs and light pickup trucks under one ton.
 In 2019, a total 26 per cent of its production output was exported.
-Around 7.2 per cent of total automobile sales in Indonesia consists of imported vehicles, notably from Thailand, Japan, China, India and South Korea.
+As of 2025, around 9.7 per cent of total automobile sales in Indonesia consists of imported vehicles, notably from Thailand, Japan, China, India and South Korea.

 Most automobile manufacturers in Indonesia (including passenger car manufacturers and commercial truck manufacturers) are a member of the non-governmental Association of Indonesia Automotive Industries (Gabungan Industri Kendaraan Bermotor Indonesia, GAIKINDO).

 Characteristics

 The Honda Brio was the best-selling passenger car in Indonesia in 2020 and 2022.

 The Toyota Avanza was the best-selling passenger car in Indonesia between 2006 and 2019, and then in 2021.

-For the first time since its launch in 2004 and in 2005, Toyota Kijang Innova became the best selling car in Indonesia in 2023 and 2024.
+For the first time since its launch in 2004 and in 2005, Toyota Kijang Innova became the best selling car in Indonesia in 2023 until now.

 Traditionally Indonesia is a market heavily oriented to Japanese cars like most of its Southeast Asian neighbours.
 However, while other Southeast Asian markets prefer compact sedans, Indonesian car market has a strong preference to three-row MPVs.
 In 2019, 96.3 per cent of cars and trucks sold in Indonesia are from Japanese brands.
 The percentage is even higher than the proportion of Japanese brands in Japan itself which stood at 90 per cent.
 In the same year, around 550,000 cars or 68 per cent of passenger cars sold in Indonesia consisted of MPVs, crossovers and SUVs equipped with three rows of seats.
 The percentage is one of the highest in the world.
 For example, in 2006, models such as Toyota Avanza (16.4%), Toyota Kijang Innova (14.6%), Daihatsu Xenia (7.4%), and Suzuki Carry/Futura (7.3%) had a very high market share.
 Top ten best-selling models consisted of almost 73 per cent of domestic sales of the vehicles in 2006.